graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 ```

 Now all `BooleanGraphType` references in your schema will utilize the new `MyBooleanGraphType`
-registered with the schema.
+registered within the schema.
 This technique can be used to replace any of the built-in graph types.

 Note that if you set the `ResolvedType` property of a field or argument to an instance of a built-in
 type, or provide an instance of a built-in type to an applicable constructor, it will not be replaced